rdkcentral/Lightning-SDK/docs/plugins/pin.md

   .catch(e => console.log('Pin error', e))
 ```

-If the supplied Pin code is correct, the `submit` method returns a *promise* which resolves with 'true' and the STB is successfully unlocked.
+The `submit` method returns a *Promise*.
+If the supplied Pin code is correct, the Promise resolves with `true` and the STB will be unlocked.
+If the Pin code is wrong, the Promise resolves with `false`.

-If the Pin code is wrong, the returned promise resolves with 'false'.
-If the middleware is unable to unlock the STB, the promise is
-*rejected* (with an optional error message).
+If the middleware is unable to unlock the STB, the Promise is *rejected* (with an optional error message).

-The default Pin code is  `0000`.
-Optionally, you can overwrite the default Pin code during development by editing the
-**settings.json** file and adding the key `pin` as a Platform Setting with a different (valid) Pin code.
+During development, the default Pin code is  `0000`.
+Optionally, you can overwrite the default Pin code during development by editing the **settings.json** file and adding the key `pin` as a Platform Setting with a different valid Pin code.

 ### unlocked